Interpretable Embeddings of Speech Enhance and Explain Brain Encoding Performance of Audio Models: Methods

 \subsubsection{Banded ridge regression}

-To create a joint encoding model with features from different feature spaces and dimensionalities, we employed banded ridge regression, which has been shown to improve neural encoding performance when using diverse feature spaces \cite{nunez-elizalde_voxelwise_2019}.
-Unlike ridge regression with spherical Gaussian priors, banded ridge regression optimizes the regularization parameter alpha separately for each feature space.
-We used the \texttt{himalaya} library by Dupre La Tour \emph{et al.} \cite{dupre_la_tour_feature-space_2022}.
-Each feature was z-scored before applying the regression model.
-Unless otherwise specified, we varied alpha over 20 logarithmically spaced points between $10^0$ and $10^3$.
+To create a joint encoding model with features from different feature spaces and dimensionalities, we employed banded ridge regression, which has been shown to improve neural encoding performance when using diverse feature spaces \citep{nunez-elizalde_voxelwise_2019}.
+Unlike ridge regression with spherical Gaussian priors, banded ridge regression optimizes the regularization parameter separately for each feature space.
+We used the \texttt{himalaya} library by \citet{dupre_la_tour_feature-space_2022}.
+The regression formulation becomes: